KRakeesh04/s1/src/content/docs/maths/ode/03-higher-order-ode.md

 =q(x)
 ```

-Based on $q(x)$, the above equation is categorized into 2 types$ $
+Based on $q(x)$, the above equation is categorized into $2$ types:

 - **Homogenous** if $q(x)=0$
 - **Non-homogenous** if $q(x)\not=0$

-:::note
+:::caution[For 1st semester]

-For 1st semester, only higher order, linear, ordinary differential equations
-with constant coefficients are focused on.
+Only linear, ordinary differential equations with constant coefficients are
+required.

 They can be written as:

 ```math
 \frac{\text{d}^ny}{\text{d}x^n}+